 Needless to say, speculation that Apple is working on pico projectors has started to heat up again.
 Previous patent applications from the iPhone-makers have pointed to projector research, but none of them have been more revealing than this one...

-David Pogue of the NY Times reviewed the device and seems to love it: You’d have to be a jaded gizmophile indeed not to be impressed the first time you turn on this tiny, shiny black box.
+You’d have to be a jaded gizmophile indeed not to be impressed the first time you turn on this tiny, shiny black box.
 In the center of the short end, there’s a very bright light-emitting-diode lamp.
 Inside, there’s a miniaturized Texas Instruments digital-light-processing (D.L.P.) chip, similar in principle to the ones that drive some full-size HDTV sets.
 Together, they produce an astonishingly bright, clear, vivid video or still image.
-That’s right — from a projector you’ve pulled from your jeans pocket.
-The DLP Pico Projector will be priced at about $500 in Japan and there is no word of when this long-awaited device will be available in the US.
+That’s right -- from a projector you’ve pulled from your jeans pocket.

 Honlai launched the QingBar MP101 that has connectors for the iPhone allowing you to carry all your video files and then have the ability to project them.
 Just clip your iPhone on top of the MP101 and you’re ready to go.